 Clinical education rotations/assignments are designed to build upon the classroom and laboratory experiences.
 Clinical education will begin during the initial term of attendance at North Central College.
 There are five components to the clinical education experience:

 The pre-admission student is required to complete a 50 hour directed clinical observation experience at the clinical sites on the campus of North Central College.
 A minimum of 15 hours must be completed each term.
 The student is encouraged to complete the assignment with a combination of practice, rehabilitation, and event experiences.
 The deadline for completing the observational experience will be May 1 (application deadline date).
 Each student is responsible for signing up for observation experiences in the Pre-Admission binder.
-Prior to beginning the observation experience, the student must complete Blood borne Pathogen training.
-This training will be scheduled twice during fall term.
+Prior to beginning the observation experience, the student must complete blood borne pathogen training.

-There are 13 clinical proficiencies assigned to this directed observation, divided into 3 terms.
+There are clinical proficiencies assigned to this directed observation, divided into 3 terms.
 Each term students will be assigned to upperclassmen mentors.
-The mentors will work with the pre-admission students throughout the term, assisting in orienting the student to the ATEP, the staff, and facilities.
+The mentors will work with the pre-admission students throughout the term, assisting in orienting the student to the ATP, the staff, and facilities.

 Athletic Training Students